TECENTRIQ® (atezolizumab) injection

 TECENTRIQ is a prescription medicine used to treat:

-a type of bladder and urinary tract cancer called
+a type of lung cancer called non-small cell

-• TECENTRIQ may be used when your bladder
+TECENTRIQ may be used when your lung cancer:

-platinum, and it did not work or is no longer
+contains platinum, and it did not work or is

 What should I tell my HCP before

 Before you receive TECENTRIQ, tell your HCP

 • have immune system problems such as Crohn’s

 • have a condition that affects your nervous